hsukenooi/iterative-website/_posts/2021-07-30-iterative-summer-21-announcement.markdown

 ### Why We're Excited

-While personal care, household goods, electronics, and clothing have all reached >8% online penetration in SEA, online groceries is still at a dismal <1%.
+While personal care, household appliances, electronics, and clothing have all reached >7% online penetration in SEA, online groceries is still at a dismal <1%.
 That number is even lower in sub-urban neighborhoods.
-To address the structural differences of suburbs versus the city, Supabaza is applying an agent distribution model to grocery logistics not dissimilar to what leading couriers in the region have moved to.
-Using agents for last mile distribution decreases costs and increases efficiency allowing supabaza to reach customers that traditional online retail can't.Remote music lessons for kids.
+To address the structural differences of suburbs versus the city, SUPABAZA is applying an agent distribution model to grocery logistics not dissimilar to what leading couriers in the region have moved to.
+Using agents for last mile distribution decreases costs and increases efficiency allowing SUPABAZA to reach customers that traditional online retail can't.

 ### Founders